Excse/pretty_diagnostics/README.md

 report.render(renderer, stream);
 ```

-The output looks like:</br>
+The output looks like:

 ![Image of this example](resources/example.png)

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.